Shopify/themekit/index.md

 (and all subdirectories) for changes.
 If you update or remove files, those changes will be passed off to Shopify and updated on your theme.

+**Concurrency**

+You can tune how many uploads you'd like to do at once by adjusting the `concurrency` field in your `config.yml`.
+By default you'll have a concurrency of **2** which means you should never have to worry about running out of API requests when working on a theme.
+If you aren't making a super large amount of updates at the same time you can tweak this value into something that is a bit more acceptable for you.

+*Caveats*

+Most API clients have an upper limit of 40 requests with a 2 request refill.
+So if you make a request that does more than 40 updates, after those first 40 requests you'll end up with an effective concurrency of 2 until all your files have been processed.

 #### theme-manipulate